-- If your potatoes are quite large, then you can halve them, so they cook better.
+- If your potatoes are quite large, then you can halve them, so they cook faster and better.

-- Feel free to swap the dried herbs out for some fresh.
+- Feel free to swap the dried herbs out for some fresh herbs.
 You will find that fresh tends to have a bit more flavor and a nicer texture.

-- You can use a different combination of herbs for some differently flavored baby potatoes.
+- You can use a different combination of herbs for some flavors that might be better suited for you.
 For example, rosemary and thyme are a great combination.

 Note: I use a 5.5L (6 Quart) slow cooker for all the recipes that I have on this website unless specified.
 If you have a smaller or larger slow cooker, then you might need to adjust the ingredients.